-Harry Potter and the Cursed Child Parts One & Two Information
+Harry Potter And The Cursed Child: Both Parts Information

-Performances of Harry Potter and the Cursed Child are set to recommence at the Palace Theatre from October 14.
-Harry Potter and the Cursed Child tickets are on sale now.
+Harry Potter and the Cursed Child is at the Palace Theatre.
+Harry Potter and the Cursed Child tickets are available on London Theatre now.

 Based on an original new story by J.K.
 Rowling, Jack Thorne and John Tiffany, Harry Potter and the Cursed Child is a new play by Jack Thorne.
 It is the eighth story in the Harry Potter series and the first official Harry Potter story to be presented on stage.